sparisi/gym_minatar/README.md

 </table>
 Second channel of Freeway observation.
 The encoding of speed and trail follow the same rules of Breakout.
-The example shows that cars moving at 1 tile per step (fourth and seventh row) encode trails with absolute value 1.
+The example shows that cars moving at 1 tile per step (third and seventh car) encode trails with absolute value 1.
-It also shows cars moving slower than 1 tile per step (second, fifth, and eighth rows).
+It also shows cars moving slower than 1 tile per timestep (first, fourth, and eighth car).

 <br>
 <table>